paulhmorris/mina-designs/README.md

-# Mina Design
+# MiNa Designs

-Repository for the Mina Design landing page.
+Repository for the MiNa Designs landing page.